 Want to find out more about budget travel in Europe?
 Check out our Rough Guide to Europe on a Budget.

 Looking for Mediterranean sun and sand, but your budget doesn’t quite stretch to Capri or the Côte d’Azur?
 Simply head further east and you’ll find sun-drenched beaches untouched by modern development.
 Albania is one of the cheapest countries in Europe, and as yet under explored by the tourist hordes.
 On its southern Ionian coast, steep grey mountains frame azure seas and golden sands.

-Saranda – almost in touching distance of Corfu – is a handy entry point from Greece, from where you can aim for the beaches of Ksamil and nearby islands.
+Sarande is almost in touching distance of Corfu and is a handy entry point from Greece.
+From here you can aim for the beaches of Ksamil and nearby islands.
 Cheap seafood, warm seas and a smattering of isolated Greek ruins and Ottoman towns: the perfect recipe for a classic European sojourn.

 Best for being on the beach: Vila E Bardhe

 Best for great views of the harbour: Hotel Real Sarande

 From Saranda: Visit the archaeological park of Butrint on a private tour

 From Durrës: Wine tasting and history tour in Berat

 Food: Qoftë (minced meat rissoles) €2, seafood €6

 Though the scars of Sarajevo’s past as a city under siege are still evident.
 There are remnants of mortar shell explosions, filled with red resin to form “Sarajevo Roses”, and the museums document the horrors of Sniper Alley.
 Today, the city buzzes with life and is one of the cheapest countries in Europe.
 If you don't want to miss any of the key historic sites, book ahead and join a guided tour.